Transurethral Resection of the Prostate (TURP)

 What is a transurethral resection of the prostate (TURP)?

 The prostate gland is found only in males.
-It sits below the bladder and wraps around the urethra, the tube that carries urine out of the body.
+It sits below the bladder and wraps around the urethra.
+The urethra is the tube that carries urine out of the body.
 The prostate helps produce semen.

 A transurethral resection of the prostate (TURP) is surgery to remove parts of the prostate gland through the penis.
 No incisions are needed.